FusionAuth/fusionauth-site/site/_posts/2020-05-26-sharing-custom-oauth-claims-with-a-asp-netcore-app.md

 ## Setting up roles and groups

 Let's navigate to the FusionAuth administration console and add a role to the application.
-Note that instead of the blue button where you edit the application configuration, click on the black button with the person symbol.
+Note that instead of the blue button where you edit the application configuration, click on the dark blue button with the person symbol.
 This is where you can add application roles.
 As many as you want--they're free!
 I limited myself to adding an admin and a user role.

 {% include _image.liquid src="/assets/img/blogs/adding-more-claims-asp-net/aspnetextended-add-roles.png" alt="Adding roles to a FusionAuth application." class="img-fluid" figure=false %}